 Where does an ectopic pregnancy develop?

 Most ectopic pregnancies occur when a fertilised egg (ovum) attaches to the inside lining of a Fallopian tube (a tubal ectopic pregnancy).
-Rarely, an ectopic pregnancy occurs in other places such as in the ovary or inside the tummy (abdomen).
+Rarely, an ectopic pregnancy occurs in other places such as in the ovary, the neck of the womb (cervix) or inside the tummy (abdomen).
+Also rarely, a pregnancy can develop in the womb at the same time as an ectopic pregnancy outside the womb (a heterotopic pregnancy).
 The rest of this leaflet deals only with tubal ectopic pregnancy.

 What are the problems with an ectopic pregnancy?